MorenoMiguelES/CD-computdynamics/INSTALL.md

 ## Windows

 FEniCS is not distributed for Windows.
-For Windows, the preferred option is the Windows subsystem for linux (WSL).
-Install the Ubuntu distribution as WSL, then refer to the section above inside the Ubuntu WSL
+For Windows, the preferred option is to create Ubuntu virtual machine.
+Then inside the ubuntu virtual machine follows the instruction for conda installation (see Linux installation).

-If you cannot install the WSL, you will need to create Ubuntu virtual machine.
-Get in touch with your instructors in that case.
-Then inside the ubuntu virtual machine follows the instruction for conda installation.
+If you cannot install the virtual machine, an alternative is to use the Windows subsystem for linux (WSL).
+Install the Ubuntu distribution as WSL, then refer to the section above inside the Ubuntu WSL.
+For further support, get in touch with your instructor.